MatthieuStigler/degree_flexibility_covid/README.md

 The code is written in R, and uses an Rstudio R project which will take care of the relative paths of the different files.
 It is there recommended to run the script from Rstudio by loading the Rproject `degree_flexibility_covid.Rproj`.

+The code is also hosted on https://github.com/MatthieuStigler/degree_flexibility_covid (but only the code), this is done to allow to make eventual updates to the code if mistakes are discovered.

 ## Data dissemination